Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 indices names.
 When you configured Logstash, we asked you to configure your index with the following name `sc-apps-%{+YYYY.MM.dd}`.
-Create a file named: `log-clean.yml`.
-This configuration parse the indices names stored in elasticsearch and remove the one that too old.
+Create a file named `log-clean.yml`.
+This configuration parses the indices names stored in Elasticsearch and removes the ones that are too old.

 ```yaml
 actions: